AdrienPinheiro/CA-CIB_DeepSession/Csharp_Angular_Typescript/README.md

 #### Key Learning Objectives:
 - Understand how to use GitHub Copilot for code suggestions.
-- Learn to create REST APIs using Spring Boot.
+- Learn to create REST APIs using .NET.
 - Explore Angular components and services.
 - Practice TypeScript basics and advanced features.